 The basic legal process is similar to personal injury claims in the sense that your first step is filing an insurance claim.
 If the insurer refuses to settle for a fair amount, you may need to take your case to court.
-Our attorneys at Smith & Ball Injury Law will help you navigate the legal process, but there are some points you should note about wrongful death cases.
+Our attorneys at Smith, Ball & Báez will help you navigate the legal process, but there are some points you should note about wrongful death cases.

 Consult with a Jupiter, FL Wrongful Death Lawyer About Your Options

 We can schedule a no-cost consultation to review your circumstances and explain the details about wrongful death claims in Florida.

 For more information on your rights as a surviving family member, please contact Smith, Ball & Báez at (561) 500-HELP or visit our online contact form.

 What Sets Us ApartCommitted to Fighting for Justice for the Injured